 - 4. Since independence in September 1991, several elections have been held in the Republic of Armenia.
-The most recent elections and the first elections since the Republic of Armenia joined the Council of Europe in January 2001 were the local elections of October 2002, the presidential elections of February/March 2003 and the parliamentary elections of May 2003. - 5.
-Although important improvements have been made, elections since independence have generally fallen short of international standards for democratic elections according to international observer reports.
-This is even true for the presidential and parliamentary elections of 2003 which were conducted under the Electoral Code, as amended in 2002. - 6.
-The Electoral Code, amended in 2002, in general constitutes the basis for the conduct of democratic elections.
-However, some provisions (or non-provisions) can be considered as problematic or debatable.
-Furthermore, the electoral law is not implemented and not respected appropriately.
-These comments evaluate the electoral law against the background of both the international standards for democratic elections and the conduct of the presidential and parliamentary elections in 2003.
-Most recommendations of the Joint Assessment made by ODIHR and the Venice Commission, CDL-AD (2002) 29, have been incorporated into these comments.
+The most recent elections and the first elections held since the Republic of Armenia joined the Council of Europe in January 2001 were the local elections of October 2002, the presidential elections of February/March 2003 and the parliamentary elections of May 2003. - 5.
+Although important improvements have been made, the elections held since independence have fallen short of international standards for democratic elections, according to international observer reports.
+This was most recently true for the presidential and parliamentary elections of 2003, which were conducted under the Electoral Code, as amended in 2002. - 6.
+The Electoral Code, as amended in 2002, constitutes in general the basis for the conduct of democratic elections.
+However, some provisions (or lack of provisions) can be considered as problematic or debatable.
+Furthermore, in the past, the electoral law has not been appropriately implemented or respected.
+These comments evaluate the electoral law against the background of both international standards for democratic elections and the conduct of the presidential and parliamentary elections in 2003.
+Most recommendations of the Joint Assessment made by OSCE/ODIHR and the Venice Commission, CDL-AD (2002) 29 have been incorporated into these comments.